Do you want to add FAQ schema in WordPress?

 Once the text is complete, expand the results under the “FAQ” heading.

-If the correct items still aren’t showing, then we recommend clearing your WordPress cache because sometimes caching plugins may show an outdated version of your content to Google.
+If the correct items still aren’t showing, then we recommend clearing your WordPress cache because caching plugins may show an outdated version of your content to Google.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.